7 Tips To Score The Best Shopping Deals Online

 5. Be mindful of forex conversion

 Exchange rates fluctuate daily.
 When buying from an international retailer, most would show the price of the items in dollars.
 If you can wait for the days when the peso is stronger against the dollar, then you’ll be able to save hundreds to thousands of pesos.

 If you are paying via credit card, make sure to check your card’s forex terms.
-Depending on your card, banks slap an extra charge for international currency transactions, also called foreign transaction fees, which can range from 1.75% up to 3.5%.
+Depending on your card, banks slap an extra charge for international currency transactions, also called foreign transaction fees.

 6. Clear your browser’s history and cache

 Sometimes you can get a better deal by simply clearing your browsing history and cache.
 Websites, for example, airline sites use an algorithm that makes ticket prices go higher each time you view it.
 If you are canvassing prices and taking time mulling your options, clear your browsing history first when you finally decide to book.

 Or better yet, use incognito mode with a VPN!
 Yes, there is another use for that mode. 😉

 7. Use location to your advantage

 Perhaps you notice some websites ask for your location before redirecting you to a local version of their website.
 Similar to the example above, you may be able to book a cheaper flight if you book through the local site of an airline.

-Before you Google your next bargain, always remember that the World Wide Web is chock-full bogus deals that may lure you into giving sensitive information such as your bank details.
+Before you Google your next bargain, always remember that the World Wide Web is chock-full of bogus deals.
 Always be attentive before clicking on a link and take note of the following reminders to make your online shopping as painless as possible:

 - Stick to a trusted seller.
 Rule of thumb: always do your research first before making any online purchase.
 Ask around if you’re unfamiliar with a particular merchant, or read reviews online.
 Remember that you are potentially entrusting your credit card information to an online merchant.
 And you don’t want to accidentally give your information to phishers and scammers.